flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 modes are usually set by Emacs when you open a file, but you can also set the mode explicitly with e.g. `M-x clojure-mode` or `M-x major-mode` - you set a mode by running the relevant Emacs command.
+Only one major mode is active at a time.

 Whereas major modes special Emacs for a certain file type, minor modes usually provide functionally that's useful across many file types.
 For example, Abbrev mode "automatically expands text based on pre-defined abbreviation definitions" (per the
 [Emacs manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/Minor-Modes.html#Minor-Modes)).
+You can have multiple minor modes active at the same time.

 You can see which modes are active on the **mode line**:

 ![Emacs mode line](http://i.imgur.com/nKb9vDx.png)

+### Installing Packages

+A lot of modes are distributed as `packages`, which are just bundles of elisp files stored in a package repository.
+Emacs 24, which you should have installed, makes it very easy to browse and install packages. `M-x package-list-packages` will show you almost every package available.
+You can install packages with `M-x package-install`.

+You can also customize Emacs by loading your own elisp files or files you find on the Internet.
+[This guide] has a good description of how to load customizations under the section "Loading New Packages" toward the bottom of the article.

 ## Core Editing Terminology and Key Bindings